DanisHack/AppearLogo/README.md

 AppearLogo (Coming Up)
 ==========

 Digital Signature Appearance on logo's in PDF.
+Coded in Java.
+Uses iText Library.

 This project is a hobby project.
-Intend is to help novice developers to make them learn by example.
+Can be used to learn, how to use iText library(http://itextpdf.com/).